 Future Electronics Named Cvilux's Global Distributor Of The Year At EDS Summit

+Future Electronics receives CviLux's first-ever 2024 Global Distributor of the Year award at EDS Leadership Summit, recognized for driving exceptional revenue growth and market expansion of CviLux interconnect solutions.

-(MENAFN- ForPressRelease) Las Vegas, Nevada ( forpressrelease) June 26, 2025 – Future Electronics, a global leader in electronic components distribution, has been awarded CviLux Corporation's 2024 Global Distributor of the Year recognition during the Electronics Distribution Show (EDS) Leadership Summit.
+Las Vegas, Nevada - June 26, 2025 - Future Electronics, a global leader in electronic components distribution, has been awarded CviLux Corporation's 2024 Global Distributor of the Year recognition during the Electronics Distribution Show (EDS) Leadership Summit.
 The prestigious honor was presented to Future Electronics executives Ryan Petsche and Hilary Bond by Matt Cordell, General Manager of CviLux North America, celebrating the distributor's outstanding achievements in promoting CviLux's interconnect solutions worldwide.

 "We're proud to present our inaugural 2024 Distributor of the Year Award to Future Electronics," said Matt Cordell.
 "Future Electronics' commitment to promoting our products and custom solutions has driven impressive revenue growth and expanded our customer base.
 Their outstanding performance, consistent support and ability to exceed business targets set them apart as leaders.
 We are proud to work with Future as our trusted partner in the interconnect distribution ecosystem."